tcooper/hpcdev-003-config/README.md

-# sidewinder cluster config
+# hpcdev-003 cluster config

-This is a system configuration repository for the *sidewinder* development cluster.
+This is a system configuration repository for the *hpcdev-003* development cluster.